 Checking the completion of the table “Comparison of unconditioned and conditioned reflexes”

-The guys were supposed to fill out the table as homework after the previous lesson.
+The children had to fill out the table as homework after the previous lesson.

 Biological dictation

-The teacher reads out the characteristics of the reflexes under the numbers, and the students, working on the options, write down the numbers of the correct answers: Option I - unconditioned reflexes, Option II - conditioned reflexes.
+The teacher reads out the characteristics of reflexes under numbers, and students, working on the options, write down the numbers of the correct answers: option I – unconditioned reflexes, option II – conditioned reflexes.

 2. Not inherited.

-3. The centers of reflexes are located in the subcortical nuclei, brain stem and spinal cord.
+3. Reflex centers are located in the subcortical nuclei, brain stem and spinal cord.

-4. The centers of reflexes are located in the cerebral cortex.
+4. Reflex centers are located in the cerebral cortex.

-5. Species specificity is absent, each individual of the species has its own reflexes.
+5. There is no species specificity; each individual of the species develops its own reflexes.

 6. Species specificity - these reflexes are characteristic of all individuals of a certain species.